Shark Pictures

 Having escaped from the UK in the 1980's Andy wandered the planet in search of adventure.
 Over a 20 year span he has traveled through more than 70 countries collecting experiences and images.

 His love affair with sharks and rays started shortly after he learned to dive.
-The more species he encountered on his travels the more he wanted to document them in pictures for others to share.
+The more species he encountered on his travels, the more he wanted to document them in pictures for others to see.
 As he learned of new obscure elasmobranch species, Andy became frustrated with the vague information available for locating and diving with them.
 In 2002 he created Elasmodiver.com to share the information that he had personally gathered.
-Elasmodiver eventually grew into a widely respected resource about sharks and rays.
+Elasmodiver eventually grew into a widely respected resource about all aspects of sharks and rays.
 It now contains a useful Shark and Ray Field Guide and a Shark Picture Database with more than 10,000 images.

 In mid 2004 Andy started writing and shooting for Shark Diver Magazine and soon built a name as an accomplished big animal photographer in the mainstream scuba press.
-His shark photographs have appeared in most widely read scuba diving magazines as well as hundreds of books and a huge variety of other publications ranging from the journal Zoology to the New York Times.
-His images are frequently used by many multi media organizations including Discovery Channel and National Geographic.
+His shark photographs have appeared in most widely read scuba diving magazines around the world as well as hundreds of books and a huge variety of other publications ranging from the journal Zoology to the New York Times.
+His images are frequently used by multi-media organizations including the Discovery Channel and National Geographic.

 Andy's Mission: The Predators in Peril Project

-When not pursuing critically endangered sharks and rays, Andy lives and dives with his girlfriend Laura on Vancouver Island, Canada.
+When not pursuing critically endangered sharks and rays, Andy lives and dives with his wife Laura on Vancouver Island, Canada.

 Covers by Andy Murch: